awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol-ground-truth.md

 ## Amazon SageMaker updates to SageMaker Ground Truth managed policies<a name="security-iam-awsmanpol-groundtruth-updates"></a>

 View details about updates to AWS managed policies for Amazon SageMaker Ground Truth since this service began tracking these changes\.
-For automatic alerts about changes to this page, subscribe to the RSS feed on the SageMaker [Document history page\.](doc-history.md)

 | Policy | Version | Change | Date |